joshuagryphon/plastid/docs/source/examples/gene_expression.rst

  #.
 Using the :mod:`~yeti.bin.counts_in_region` script to
     :ref:`count expression automatically <gene-expression-scripts>`.

-The examples below use the :doc:`/test_dataset` we have assembled.
+The examples below use parts 1 & 2 of the :doc:`/test_dataset` we have assembled.

  .. note::